stevenyslee/Datastructures-and-Algorithms-notes/Lectures/Compiled/Lecture-2.md

 <img src="https://latex.codecogs.com/gif.latex?&#x5C;implies%20O(&#x5C;sqrt{n})+O(&#x5C;sqrt{n})%20=%20O(2*&#x5C;sqrt{n})%20=%20O(&#x5C;sqrt{n})"/>

-This is type of list is called a skiplist and will be given more attention in a later lecture.
+This is type of list is called a skip-list and will be given more attention in a later lecture.